alexjamesbilodeau/mint-community-sounds/README.md

 We use a Reddit thread as the central place for community submissions.
 If you'd like to share a system sound:

-👉 Comment on this Reddit thread with your sound file or link: https://www.reddit.com/r/linuxmint/comments/1p4u3ip/share_your_favorite_linux_mint_system_sounds/
+👉 Comment on this Reddit thread with your link or description: https://www.reddit.com/r/linuxmint/comments/1p4u3ip/share_your_favorite_linux_mint_system_sounds/